 Nausea can be disorienting and dangerous when it’s related to some conditions, medications or treatments like chemotherapy.
 The control of nausea can prevent ensure that an individual is obtaining nutrition, increases their sense of well-being and may allow increased activity, all of which have significant health benefits on their own.
 It can also stimulate appetite in those who suffer from a reduced appetite for any number of reasons.
 Preventing malnutrition and dehydration prevent a whole host of dangerous and even life-threatening complications.

 Anxiety and Depression Prevention

 Preventing seizure is sometimes seen as the holy grail of epilepsy research.
-Preventing seizure means increasing the life span and quality of life of those patients who suffer seizure.
-Medical cannabis resources have been directed at this effort since reports that two children with treatment resistant forms of seizure disorders improved significantly after their parents treated them with cannabis.
-Since that time, it has been reported in anecdotal reports and case studies that CBD in particular has been effective for epilepsy.
+Preventing seizure means increasing the life span and quality of life of those patients who suffer a seizure.
+Medical cannabis resources have been directed at this effort since reports that two children with treatment-resistant forms of seizure disorders improved significantly after their parents treated them with cannabis.
+Since that time, it has been reported in anecdotal reports and case studies that CBD, in particular, has been effective for epilepsy.
 GW Pharmaceuticals is currently involved in testing the safety and efficacy of medical grade CBD for treating children with this condition.
 The future is certainly promising in this regard.

 Other than the above, CBD also has neuroprotective effects (to protect the brain) and is being studied in the fight against cancer as an anti-tumor agent.